-Meet the editor—Gabrielle Prendergast
+Meet the Editor—Gabrielle Prendergast

-Meet the editor—Gabrielle Prendergast
+Meet the Editor—Gabrielle Prendergast

 Get to know Orca’s hi-lo editor, Gabrielle Prendergast, including what she’s looking for in new manuscript submissions!